stanimirgeorgiev/clean-code-practices/README.md

    Use the style guide
 - ### Documentation
    On changes how users build, test, interact with, or release code, check associated documentation generated reference docs
    On deletes or deprecates code, consider whether the documentation should also be deleted
+- ### Every Line
+   If you can’t understand the code, it’s very likely that other developers won’t either
+- ### Good things
+    Is this code improving the health of the system or is it making the whole system more complex, less tested, etc.?
+    Don’t accept code that degrade the code health of the system
+    Most systems become complex through many small changes that add up
+    Prevent even small complexities in new changes